Interview: Decolonizing the mind – Mental healing and wisdom-oriented politics

 Do Sikhs believe in reincarnation, or do we only have this one life “to heal”?

 Sikhi is less about belief.
 Sikhi is about lived wisdom and being attuned to the Divine and nature.
+Beliefs divide us.
+Wisdom unites us.
 When you observe a leaf falling from a tree, you might say, “the leaf has died.”
 In reality, only transformation is occurring.
 Accepting things as they are, transcending superficiality – that is what spirituality is about.
 A leaf becomes earth, and new life emerges from it, whether or not we believe in it.
 We humans are part of nature.
-We are equally subject to the laws of nature and part of a cycle.
+We are equally subject to the laws of nature and part of a cycle and not a linear process.
 We are part of biological and spiritual evolution.
 It would not be very divine if there was only one chance of self-realization and healing, and no other opportunity if we missed to utilize the precious chance in our present life.

 What fundamental principles of ethics are derived from the spiritual insights of Sikhi?
 What role do intuitive and evoked ethics play in this context?